 The primary effect of long-term abuse of opiates is brain damage among other health problems.

 The process of becoming addicted to opioids is often influenced by both the individual’s qualities and environmental factors.
 Essentially, the use and dependence of these drugs is primed upon the user feeling intense pleasure after using the drugs.

-When an opiate drug gets into the body via whatever means, it is absorbed into the blood stream.
+When an opiate drug gets into the body via whatever means, it is absorbed into the bloodstream.
 The drug will ultimately reach the brain via blood.
 The surface of opioid-sensitive brain cells has specialized proteins called mu-receptors.
-The drug will attach to these mu-receptors resulting in bio-chemical changes in the brain that give the user pleasurable feelings.
+The drug will attach to these mu-receptors resulting in biochemical changes in the brain that give the user pleasurable feelings.
 This pleasurable feeling is useful in masking pain as well as enhancing basic life functions through activities such as sex and eating.

-If these opiate drugs are taken to induce pleasurable feelings in the absence of pain, the brain will see it as a reward process that motivates repeated use of the drug for pleasure.
+If these opiate drugs are taken to induce pleasurable feelings in the absence of pain, the brain will see it as a rewarding process that motivates the repeated use of the drug for pleasure.
 This rewards system is activated through the midbrain mesolimbic system.
-Its activation leads to release of dopamine which is responsible for the pleasurable feelings.
+Its activation leads to the release of dopamine which is responsible for the pleasurable feelings.
 Once this happens, the brain will create an association memory that links the feelings of pleasure to use of the opiates.
 The outcome is a craving of the drug under various circumstances.

 With opioid abuse over time, dependence develops and overrides the simple thirst for pleasure such that the user simply can’t do without the drug.
 With the dependence, tolerance will also develop, and the user continually needs more of the substance to feel good.
 The combination of dependence and tolerance is a critical clinical situation that if left unchecked, can eventually lead to death.